1 What Deployment Options Does Mendix Provide?

 In terms of speed, self-service, and governance, the PaaS level has significant benefits.
 Because of the small footprint of a Mendix application, having a two-node (VMs) Kubernetes cluster allows you to run multiple Mendix applications (in test, acceptance, and production environments) with high availability as well as auto-scaling and auto-healing capabilities.
 This is also possible when running Mendix on traditional servers, but the setup time and maintenance will be significantly higher.

-For more information, see the section Which Operating Systems Do the Mendix Modelers Support? in App Development.
+For more information, see the section Which Operating Systems Do Mendix Studio and Mendix Studio Pro Support? in App Development.

 2.4 How Do I Select a Cloud Provider?

-Mendix multi-cloud is a deep integration with different cloud providers, which allows you to deploy your application with a single click from both the Mendix Modeler and the Developer Portal.
+Mendix multi-cloud is a deep integration with different cloud providers, which allows you to deploy your application with a single click from Mendix Studio, Mendix Studio Pro, and the Developer Portal.

 The Mendix multi-cloud solution makes use of container-based cloud solutions.
 The creation of the container and the required services (like the database) is done completely automatically.